 to give a resemblance to my wife.
 A red love heart was then incorporated

-into this old-school, traditional piece to represent the deep love we have
+into this old-school, traditional piece with a banner across the

 26 November 2013, I returned to Manhattan’s NY Adorned studio where